cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

                 ...
 ```

-For more information on how bind mounts work in Docker see here, https://docs.docker.com/storage/bind-mounts/.
+For more information on how bind mounts work in Docker see [here](https://docs.docker.com/storage/bind-mounts).

 ## Stack configuration